-Having a messy shop goes hand in hand with the second stooge of a dangerous shop, and that is being in a hurry.
+Having a messy shop goes hand in hand with the second stooge of a dangerous shop, which is being in a hurry.
 I don’t know how many times I have seen coworkers and I as well use the wrong tool for the job because we were in too much of a hurry to stop and go find the right tool.
-We run around the shop looking for that clamp to clamp down the work piece to the drill press only not to find it.
-We are in such a hurry to get back to work on the project we say, “Screw it” and decided just to hold the piece down, only to have it spin out of control when the drill bit catches.
-A flying work piece often results in smashed fingers, loss of fingernails, or worse yet, stitches.
+We run around the shop looking for that clamp to clamp down the workpiece to the drill press, only not to find it.
+We were in such a hurry to get back to work on the project we said, “Screw it,” and decided just to hold the piece down, only to have it spin out of control when the drill bit caught.
+A flying workpiece often results in smashed fingers, loss of fingernails, or worse yet, stitches.
 There are far worse examples of being in a hurry that can result in far worse injuries.
 Using the wrong tool for the job can be devastating.
-If we hadn’t been in such a hurry we would have cleaned the shop as we went, making it easier to find the right tool for the job.
+If we hadn’t been in such a hurry, we would have cleaned the shop as we went, making it easier to find the right tool for the job.